 In the absence of a complete list of all MCAT-relevant psych terms and the ambiguity of the AAMC’s outline for MCAT psych/soc, many students approach this section of the exam with great uncertainty.
 And with the MCAT being the gatekeeper to medical school, this uncertainty can metastasize into terrible anxiety.

-However, armed with the MCAT tips provided by expert Clara Gillan in this guide and Brainscape’s MCAT psychology and sociology flashcards, you should have everything you need to approach this section with the confidence and content knowledge to do well and rise to your challenge!
+However, armed with the MCAT tips provided by expert Clara Gillan in this guide and a powerful digital flashcard app, you should have everything you need to approach this section with confidence!